HETTANZ National Office

 In changing times I feel that it is crucial to continue to support a strong subject association and am keen to bring the views of Central New Zealand teachers to the National Executive.
 I look forward to representing the region and making a contribution our subject association. “ Alone we can do so little; together we can do so much “ – Helen Keller

 Work: 03 352 6119

-I’ve been reaching over 30 years in New Zealand, mostly in a range of schools in Christchurch and the UK.
+I’ve been teaching over 30 years in New Zealand, mostly in a range of schools in Christchurch and the UK.
 I am a passionate traveler, love children, quilting, cats and gardening.
 I work hard and have a great social life with special friends.